 - Repetition events

-Athletes learn they can still perform when tired.
+You learn that you can still perform when you’re tired.

 Competition Preparation

-Confidence increases when athletes are familiar with competition conditions.
+Confidence climbs when you’re familiar with the competition conditions.
+Preparation can include:

 - Event simulations